vengardus/django-crud-api/readme.md

 # CRUD Api in Django
 * Simple App used as BackEnd for nextJs13-firsapp
-* Django Rest Framework will be used.
+* Django Rest Framework package will be used.

 ## REQUIREMENTS
 - python v.3.10